 There is a temptation to substitute cooking oil for Crisco.
 This will result in mushy matzo balls that won’t shape into balls, so avoid doing this.
-(I speak from experience.)
+(I speak from experience here too.)
 For those who would rather avoid Crisco, good substitutes would be lard or Spectrum Shortening (available in health food stores), which is 100% palm oil.
 Beef tallow would also work well.

 You will become famous among the neighbor children, and maybe at potluck dinners as well.
 That’s if your kids don’t eat it all before you can get it out the door.

 - Cooking from Scratch for Single Moms--Easy Fajitas

 One of many mostly fast and easy (and reasonably cheap) recipes that got me through more than a decade of single parenthood.

 - Cooking from Scratch for Single Moms: Bruschetta

 Another of the fast, easy recipes that fed my family over many years as a single mom.